Chef (2014 film): Plot

+After the fiasco at the restaurant, Carl loses his drive for cooking and with no one willing to employ him due to his explosive temperament shown online, Carl starts drowning his sorrows with liquor which prompts an offer from Inez who tells Carl to return to Miami and have a breather while visiting his old family back in Florida.
+While thinking about the offer, Molly gives Carl a motivational talk, telling him that his happy place is in the kitchen and he should not lose his passion just because of a bad incident, and the trip would help him unwind and forget the past.
 Carl reluctantly accepts Inez's invitation to accompany her and Percy to Miami, where he rediscovers his love for Cuban cuisine.
-At Inez's encouragement, her ex-husband Marvin offers Carl a dilapidated food truck.
+At her encouragement, her other ex-husband Marvin offers him a dilapidated food truck to restart his career.
 Carl and Percy bond while restoring the truck and buying groceries, and Carl gives him a chef's knife.
-Martin, Carl's friend and former line cook, turns down his promotion at Gauloise to join Carl, who has reignited his passion as a chef.
+Martin, Carl's friend and former line cook, turns down his promotion at Gauloises to join him, whose passion as a chef has been reignited.

-Carl, Martin, and Percy drive the truck across the country to Los Angeles, serving Cuban sandwiches and yuca fries.
+Carl, Martin, and Percy drive the truck across the country to Los Angeles, serving Cuban sandwiches and yuca fries along their journey.
 Percy promotes them on social media, and they find success in New Orleans and Austin, where their daily specials include po' boys, beignets and barbecued brisket, made with local ingredients.

 Back in Los Angeles, having strengthened his relationship with Percy, Carl accepts his son's offer to help with the food truck, with Inez also joining them.
-Ramsey visits the truck to explain his bad review: though an early fan of Carl, he was disappointed by a meal he felt was beneath Carl's skills.
+Ramsey visits the truck to explain his negative review: though an early fan of Carl, he was disappointed by a meal he felt was beneath Carl's skills and felt sorry for his harsh words after their row at the restaurant.
 Impressed with the chef's return to form, Ramsey offers to bankroll a new restaurant where Carl will have full creative control.

-Six months later, the successful new restaurant is closed for a private event: Carl and Inez's remarriage ceremony.
+Six months later, the successful new restaurant is open for Carl and Inez's remarriage ceremony.